Raimeeab/readme-generator/README.md

 1. Git clone this repository onto your local machine and navigate to the file on your terminal. *This can also be done by opening the file on Visual Studios and running it through the intergated terminal.*

-2. In order for the app to function correctly, ensure you have the latest or most stable version of Node.js and that you've run `npm install` to get the necessary packages.
+2. In order for the app to function correctly, ensure you have the latest or most stable version of Node.js and that you've run:
+- `npm install`
+- `npm install inquirer`
+- `npm instal moment --save`

 3. Run `node index.js` and follow the prompts that run on your terminal.
 This will then generate your very own README file for your project.